anorman728/trello-regular-textarea/README.md

 This is new and slapped together quickly, so I can't promise it will work 100%, and I also can't promise that Trello won't change something that will break it.

+You'll need to install an extension like Tampermonkey to get this to work.
 I tried to add this to Greasyfork, but they wouldn't allow it because it uses an "unapproved external script".